 What if you can’t make it to the museum, you ask?
 Go on-line!
 Museum and library resources are becoming increasingly child-friendly and parents can be assured that their children are having a safe and educational experience.
 Take a look at some of the tips below and get rid of those summer blues!

-• Spend time looking at what your local museums offer and have your child choose a few exhibits that interest them.
-Having them choose is important!
+Spend time looking at what your local museums offer and have your child choose a few exhibits that interest them.
+Choice is the key word here – the more interested a child is in something, the more likely they are to want to learn.

-• Find a good parent blogger and follow them for ideas of what to do and special deals!
+Find a good parent blogger (We love KidFriendlyDC and Beltway Bambinos) and follow them for ideas of what to do and special deals!